Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

 Dorasan Station

-After the observatory, you will continue to Dorasan Station, the last train station before the border with North Korea.
-Here, you can get a souvenir stamp that mimics an immigration stamp (but you will not be entering North Korea).
+After the observatory, you’ll continue to Dorasan Station, the last train station before the border with North Korea.

 Joint Security Area (JSA)